thrama/lyrixgram/README.md

-# Lyrixgram 0.1.1
+# Lyrixgram

 Telegram bot [@Lyrixgrambot](https://t.me/Lyrixgrambot) to search lyrics with [musiXmatch](https://www.musixmatch.com/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on deploying the project on a live system.

 ### Prerequisites

-[Telegram](https://telegram.org/) app is available on the majority of devices.
+[Telegram](https://telegram.org/) app is available on most devices.
+[python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library provides a pure Python interface for the Telegram Bot API.

 ### Installing

-The first step needed to do is create the file for the credentials.
-You have to create a JSON file in the /conf directory.
+The first step is to create the file for the credentials.
+You have to make a JSON file in the /conf directory.
 The structure of the file is:

 ```
 {
     "credentials": {
         "musicxmatch_apikey": <API key>,
         "telegrambot_token": <token>
     }
 }
 ```

-You also need to update the parte of the code to load the credential:
+You also need to update the part of the code to load the settings:

 ```
-# set credentials
+# read settings
-with open(Path('confs/credentials.json'), 'r') as json_file:
+with open(Path('confs/settings.json'), 'r') as json_file:
   confs = json.load(json_file)
-musixmach_apikey = confs['credentials']['musicxmatch_apikey']
-bot_token = confs['credentials']['telegrambot_token']
 ```

-## Deployment
+## User's Guide

-Add additional notes about how to deploy this on a live system
+`/hello` - Say Hello!
+`/search` - Search any word in the song title or artist name or lyrics `/title` - Search any word in the song title
+`/lucky` - I fill lucky!

 ## Built With